 Archive for 2012

-An extensive overview of the efforts that have been made to better understand the pathophysiology of metabolic syndrome using computational modeling will be published in the 2013 volume of IEEE Reviews in Biomedical Engineering.
+An extensive overview of the efforts that have been made to better understand the pathophysiology of metabolic syndrome using computational modeling was published in the 2013 volume of IEEE Reviews in Biomedical Engineering.
 The review also introduces the notion that sleep-disordered breathing may play an important role in promoting the development of metabolic syndrome in obese individuals.
 Understanding the Metabolic Syndrome: A Modeling Perspective Khoo, M.C.K., Oliveira, F.M.G.S. & L. Cheng.
 IEEE Reviews in Biomedical Engineering 6, 2013.
 The prevalence of obesity is growing at an alarming rate, placing many at risk for developing diabetes, hypertension, sleep apnea, or a combination of disorders known as “metabolic syndrome”.
 The evidence to date suggests that metabolic syndrome results from an imbalance in the mechanisms that link diet, physical activity, glucose-insulin control, and autonomic cardiovascular control.
-There is also growing recognition that sleep-disordered breathing and other forms of sleep disruption can contribute… Read more
+There is also growing recognition that sleep-disordered breathing and other forms of sleep disruption can contribute significantly… Read more

 A recent publication in the IEEE Transactions on Neural Systems and Rehabilitation Engineering presents the application and hardware fabrication of the multi-input, multi-output (MIMO) nonlinear model for a hippocampal cognitive prosthesis.
 The modeling results show that the MIMO model can accurate predict the hippocampal CA1 (output) spiking activity based on the ongoing hippocampal CA3 (input) spiking activity and thus restore the lost memory function in rodents.
 A Hippocampal Cognitive Prosthesis: Multi-Input, Multi-Output Nonlinear Modeling and VLSI Implementation.
 Berger, T.W., Song, D., Chan, R.H.M., Marmarelis, V.Z., LaCoss, J., Wills, J., Hampson, R.E., Deadwyler, S.A. & Granacki, J.J.
 A Hippocampal Cognitive Prosthesis: Multi-Input, Multi-Output Nonlinear Modeling and VLSI Implementation.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering.
 20(2): 198-211, 2012.
 This paper describes the development of a cognitive prosthesis designed to restore the ability to form new long-term memories typically lost after damage to the hippocampus.
 The animal model used is delayed… Read more